Superfeedr: Technology

 PuSH is a protocol that relies on webhooks to push feed updates in real-time from publishers to subscribers in a decentralized manner.
 PuSH builds on existing protocols, ensuring that polling infrastructures currently in use are not changed or broken on implementation, and that polling is still available as a back-up.
-Superfeedr acts as a “default” hub: a hub which works for any RSS or Atom feed, whether their publisher supports the protocol or not.
+Superfeedr acts as a “default” hub that works for an RSS or Atom feed, whether the publisher supports the protocol or not.

 Superfeedr also built a feed graph to identify updates in related feeds to avoid polling feeds too aggressively.

 Features

 Publishers are web applications that host their WebSub hub with Superfeedr, while subscribers are applications that consume the feed API to aggregate feeds from across the web.
-Trackers, a new type of user, was added to Superfeedr in April 2015.
-Trackers are applications that subscribe to search queries.
+Trackers, a new type of user application that subscribes to search queries, was added to Superfeedr in April 2015.
 Complex queries can be tracked by including or excluding search terms, exact or inexact match queries, and by using language filters.
 The tracking feature (a prospective search engine) is scaled to parse millions of feeds and their metadata to add extra filtering options.